Context awareness: Computer science

 In computer science context awareness refers to the idea that computers can both sense, and react based on their environment.
-Devices may have information about the circumstances under which they are able to operate and based on rules, or an intelligent stimulus, react accordingly.
+Devices may contain information about the conditions under which they can operate and, based on rules or intelligent inputs, respond accordingly.
 The term context awareness in ubiquitous computing was introduced by Schilit (1994).

 Context-aware devices may also try to make assumptions about the user's current situation.
 Dey (2001) define context as "any information that can be used to characterize the situation of an entity."

 While the computer science community initially perceived the context as a matter of user location, as Dey discuss, in the last few years this notion has been considered not simply as a state, but part of a process in which users are involved; thus, sophisticated and general context models have been proposed (see survey), to support context-aware applications which use them to (a) adapt interfaces, (b) tailor the set of application-relevant data, (c) increase the precision of information retrieval, (d) discover services, (e) make the user interaction implicit, or (f) build smart environments.

 For example: a context-aware mobile phone may know that it is currently in the meeting room, and that the user has sat down.
 The phone may conclude that the user is currently in a meeting and reject any unimportant calls.

 Context-aware systems are concerned with the acquisition of context (e.g. using sensors to perceive a situation), the abstraction and understanding of context (e.g. matching a perceived sensory stimulus to a context), and application behaviour based on the recognized context (e.g. triggering actions based on context).

 As the user's activity and location are crucial for many applications, context awareness has been focused more deeply in the research fields of location awareness and activity recognition.

 Context awareness is regarded as an enabling technology for ubiquitous computing systems.